Joan Baker wants to know why Denise Woods is the Undisputed Speech and Voice Coach to Some of Hollywood’s Biggest Stars?

 JOAN: Finally, if a sister doesn’t mind, let me just say that folks wanna keep an eye out for your upcoming book published by Harper-Collins, The Gift of Voice, and to visit your website, Speak It Clearly, for info on how to reach you for coaching, and a look at the many great things you’re doing across the board.
 It’s a fabulous website, by the way!
 Thank you for sitting down with me.

 DENISE: Thanks so much, Love!
 It was really a lot of fun.

-Joan Baker is and award-winning voice actor, author of Secrets of Voice-over Success and co-founder of Society of Voice Arts and Sciences, That’s Voiceover!™ Career Expo, and the Voice Arts® Awards.
+Joan Baker is an award-winning voice actor, author of Secrets of Voice-over Success and co-founder of Society of Voice Arts and Sciences, That’s Voiceover!™ Career Expo, and the Voice Arts® Awards.
 She’s also an acting and voiceover expert for Backstage Magazine.
-Joan coaches voice acting in her Manhattan office and via Skype.
+Coach with Joan in her Manhattan office or via Zoom or Skype.
 Connect with Joan at Joan@sovas.org and on Twitter: @joanthevoice